aspose-drawing/Aspose.Drawing-Documentation/net/showcases/celtic-heart/_index.md

 ### Source code

-You can find the full source code of the showcase in the Aspose.Drawing Github repository: <a href="https://github.com/aspose-drawing/Aspose.Drawing-for-.NET/blob/master/Examples/Showcases/Showcases/CelticHeart.cs">CelticHeart.cs</a>
+You can find the full C# source code of the showcase in the Aspose.Drawing Github repository: <a href="https://github.com/aspose-drawing/Aspose.Drawing-for-.NET/blob/master/Examples/Showcases/Showcases/CelticHeart.cs">CelticHeart.cs</a>